 I couldn’t sit anymore and went swimming.
 I saw several more coves with one or few naked men in each.

-Later on I walked to the “official” nudist part of the beach.
+Later I walked to the “official” nudist part of the beach.
 This time the pathway was full beautiful light-green rocks.

 The entrance to the naturist part is announced by a notification (in Greek) on a huge rock.